nicoleyimessier/Advice_For_Deploying_Installations/README.md

 ### Get to site as early as possible

-Things are always different then expected onsite -- get there early, so you can learn what constraints you are working within early.
+Things are always different then expected onsite -- get there early, so you can learn what constraints you are working within.

 ### Version Control / Backup
 Use Git to version control your software and all its dependencies.
-For example, if you’re working in openFrameworks, make all addons and openframeworks a submodule, so you always not what commits you are deploying with.
+For example, if you’re working in openFrameworks, make all addons and openframeworks a submodule, so you always know what commits you are deploying with.
 This probably needs another write up...

 ## Make sure the installation stays up

 ### Watchdogs

-Have a background script that launches your application automatically when it closes.
+Have a background script that launches your application automatically when it closes or crashes.

+### Heartbeats

 ### Restarts